 We use different types of digital x-ray equipment to take pictures from both the outside of your mouth (extraoral) and the inside of your mouth (intraoral).
 The type of x-ray recommended is chosen according to what we are trying to achieve.

 The most common types of x-rays we take are:

-Bite-wing X-rays: These are the most common x-rays taken, and we have two options in taking them.
+Bite-wing X-rays: These are the most common x-rays taken, and we have two options for taking them.
 One option it that a small pediatric sensor is inserted into the patient’s mouth and aligned with the digital x-ray machine.
 These types of x-rays provide great detail on specific sections of the mouth.
-A second option makes x-rays possible for patient who struggle with x-rays in their mouths, and also provide a wealth of information!
-Our panorex bitewings allow us to visualize in between each tooth, while also showing wisdom teeth, impacted teeth and any anomalies that might be present.
+A second option makes x-rays possible for a patient who struggles with x-rays in their mouths, and also provides a wealth of information!
+Our panorex bitewings allow us to visualize in between each tooth, while also showing wisdom teeth, impacted teeth, and any anomalies that might be present.
 Bitewing x-rays are the best tool for determining if a patient has cavities.

 Panoramic X-rays: Our extraoral Planmeca® panorex machine takes wraparound images of your face and teeth giving us a comprehensive look at your smile and structure.
 These are done most often with orthodontics and are great tools for diagnosing dental issues.